-The purpose of the initial assessment, which takes around 50-55 minutes, is to begin formulating your difficulties and recommend a therapy plan.
-It’s an opportunity for you to outline the nature of your issue(s) and to see if you relate to the therapeutic models we offer.
+The purpose of the initial assessment, which takes around 50 minutes, is to begin formulating your difficulties.
+This session focuses specifically on life-long patterns of dysregulation in emotion and behaviour and relational difficulties.
 During the assessment session(s) we will ask you specific questions relating to various aspects of your personality and functioning to determine how our service can meet your needs.
+It’s also an opportunity for you to outline the nature of your issue(s) and to see if you relate to the therapeutic models we offer.

-Following the assessment and/or pre-treatment session, we meet as a team to think carefully about your therapy plan.
-You will be offered a spot in one of our groups and some one-to-one sessions during which:
+Following the assessment session, you will be offered a spot in one of our groups and three one-to-one orientation sessions during which:

-- you will learn about the biosocial model of emotional dysregulation and borderline personality (DBT) or the mentalisation model of attachment and borderline personality (MBT) and how they relate to your challenges,
+- you will learn about the biosocial model of emotional dysregulation and borderline personality (DBT) or the mentalization model of attachment and borderline personality (MBT) and how they relate to your challenges,

-- you will learn some DBT tools that you will continue building on whilst in the group (DBT),
+- you will learn some DBT tools, such as chain analysis, that you will continue building on whilst in the group (DBT),

 - you will be made aware of the expectations of the programme of your choice,